-T. tracheliotos Male Skull Replica or Lappet Faced Vulture measures 6.0 inches.
-Lappet Faced Vulture Skull is museum quality polyurethane cast.
+T. tracheliotos Skull Replica or Lappet Faced Vulture measures 6.0 inches.
+T. tracheliotos Skull Replica is museum quality polyurethane cast.
 2-part skull (separate cranium and jaw).
 Made in USA.

 The T. tracheliotos or Lappet-faced vulture is an Old World vulture belonging to the bird order Accipitriformes, which also includes eagles, kites, buzzards and hawks.
 It is the only member of the genus Torgos.